influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/monitor-your-cluster.md

 Parquet files store data partitioned by time and optionally tags _(see [Manage data partition](https://docs.influxdata.com/influxdb/cloud-dedicated/admin/custom-partitions/))_.
-Once four L0 files accumulate for a partition, they are are eligible for compaction.
+After four L0 files accumulate for a partition, they are are eligible for compaction.
-If the compactor is keeping up with the incoming write load, all compaction events will have exactly 4 files.
+If the compactor is keeping up with the incoming write load, all compaction events will have exactly four files.
 If the number of L0 files compacted begins to to increase, it indicates the compactor is not keeping up.

 This histogram helps to determine if the Compactor is starting compactions as